SchneiderInfosystems/FB4D/README.md

 ### Prerequisites

 This library requires at least Delphi 10 Seattle.
-The sample projects are developed with Delphi 10.2 Tokio and are ready for Delphi 10.3 Rio Update 2.
+The sample projects are developed with Delphi 10.2 Tokio and are ready for Delphi 10.3 Rio Update 3.
+#### Hint: Delphi 10.3 Update 1 is not longer supported because of an issue in the RTL.

 ### Supported Platforms